ustaxcourt/ef-cms/docs/additional-resources/performance-testing.md

 - DEFAULT_ACCOUNT_PASS
 - REGION

-After exporting tdhose ENV variables, you can run the following script `cd artillery && ./generate-tokens.sh`.
+After exporting those ENV variables, you can run the following script `cd artillery && ./generate-tokens.sh`.

 This will create JWT tokens and put them in a `tokens.csv` file which is later used as an artillery payload.